inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 The **Chef Automate** can help you automate the ongoing compliance management and system state in your instances by providing a means to detect and correct security issues in a programmatic and repeatable fashion.
 You can configure on-demand or on-schedule scans, providing continuous and real-time insights into the security status across your environments.
 In addition, you can view the filterable dashboards to address and remediate any failures without slowing down your software development cycle.

-With respect to cloud environments, Chef Automate provides you an up-to-date sense of your entire AWS assets' security and configuration state.
-You can avoid configuration drift as systems evolve over time and can manage the entire cloud estate from one place.
-For AWS, Chef Automate is available as a *do it yourself* offering for existing customers running on EC2 or your systems through the AWS Marketplace, and through OpsWorks for Chef Automate, a managed service offered by AWS.
+Chef Automate provides you an up-to-date sense of your entire AWS assets' security and configuration state for cloud environments.
+You can avoid configuration drift as systems evolve and can manage the entire cloud estate from one place.
+For AWS, Chef Automate is available as a *do it yourself* offering for existing customers running on EC2 or your systems through the AWS Marketplace and OpsWorks for Chef Automate, a managed service provided by AWS.

 The **Chef InSpec** reduces the burden of securing hybrid workloads by providing the ability to communicate directly with cloud-native APIs to audit your environment’s configuration.
 Since Chef InSpec already has facilities for scanning servers and virtual machines, it provides an effortless infrastructure to scan traditional and cloud-native environments all in one place.
 Using InSpec, you can gain visibility into the state of your apps, virtual machines, and configuration settings before you migrate your workloads into AWS.
-You can also configure new nodes and instances from a known state, define the steps required to configure an instance, and spin up new nodes against the desired state automatically, reducing the work required and enforcing consistency of the newly launched instances.
+You can also configure new nodes and instances from a known state, define the steps required to configure an instance, and spin up new nodes against the desired state automatically, reducing the work needed and enforcing consistency of the newly launched instances.

 The **Chef Infra** allows you to transform infrastructure into code.
-Whether you are operating in the cloud, on-premises, or a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, regardless of the size.
+Whether you are operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, regardless of the size.
 It enables you to remediate the issues identified by Chef InSpec.
 In addition, it allows you to manage both traditional infrastructure and Virtual Machines (VMs) and the integrated cookbooks configured infrastructure and cloud resources.

 #### Approaches to the AWS Shared Responsibility Model

-In the AWS shared responsibility model, Amazon’s responsibilities fall into two categories.
+Amazon’s responsibilities fall into two categories in the AWS shared responsibility model.
 The first is the hardware, including all Regions, Availability Zones, and Edge Locations of the AWS global infrastructure.
 The second category is managing the software for the compute, storage, database, and networking aspects of cloud computing.

 The customer, meanwhile, controls the data and configurations within that cloud environment.
 In the AWS shared responsibility model, customer responsibility falls into categories such as: